Semecarpus australiensis: Ecology

 The fruits of this species are eaten by cassowaries (Casuarius casuarius) with no apparent adverse effects from the sap that is toxic to humans.
-The tree also serves as one of the host plants for the larvea of the Purple Line-blue butterfly (Prosotas dubiosa).
+The tree also serves as one of the host plants for the larvae of the Purple Line-blue butterfly (Prosotas dubiosa).

 Toxicity

 Like many other species in the family Anacardiaceae, this tree may cause severe allergic responses after contact with it.
 The agents responsible for the allergies are resinous phenolic compounds found in most parts of the plant, including the fruits and the exudate from the trunk and branches.
-Direct contact with the tree is not necessary to elicit the allergic response — in March 1954, an article appeared in the local newspaper in Cairns, Australia, describing how a number of children suffered rashes after swimming in a stream beneath a tar tree.
+Direct contact with the tree is not necessary to elicit the allergic response; in March 1954, an article appeared in the local newspaper in Cairns, Australia, describing how a number of children suffered rashes after swimming in a stream beneath a tar tree.

 Indigenous uses

 Indigenous Australians were are aware of the toxic nature of this plant, and kept their children away from it.
 They also knew that the fleshy receptacle and the nut (which is similar to the cashew) were edible, and they developed methods of deactivating the toxins so that they could be eaten.
 These included covering the hands with clay before handling the plant, and roasting the nuts in a fire.
 Even the smoke from the fire can cause problems, and they were careful to prepare the food well away from their camp.